-For description of the temperature trends at different depthts during the spring and the summer season were used observations made with CTD-sonde from Norwegian research vessels only.
-The 2^0 -isoline at 200m depth during summer is obtained from the Norwegian sea surveys mentioned above.
+For description of the temperature trends at various depthts during the spring and the summer season observations made with CTD-sonde from Norwegian research vessels only were used.
+The 2[°]-isoline at 200m depth during summer is obtained from the Norwegian Sea surveys mentioned above.